top of page

 Prolonged exposure to low DO conditions will result in suffocation.

-Bacterial sampling is conducted at sampling sites within the Tabusintac watershed periodically and sent to RPC Lab's in Fredericton to be analyzed for Escherichia coli (E. Coli) in freshwaters and Enterococcus in marine waters.
+BACTERIAL sampling is conducted at sampling sites within the Tabusintac watershed periodically and sent to RPC Lab's in Fredericton to be analyzed for Escherichia coli (E. Coli) in freshwaters and Enterococcus in marine waters.

 Both bacteria are specific to humans and other warm-blooded animals.
 E. coli and enterococcus are used as indicators of fecal contamination.
 Presence of these bacterias do not always represent a health hazard; but are regarded as an indicator of the possible presence of disease causing microorganisms that originate in the digestive tracts.
 High levels indicate a possible health risk.